vals/umis/README.md

 assigned to a cDNA as a partial _evidence_ for a (cDNA, UMI) pairing.
 For actual counting, we only count unique UMIs for (gene, UMI) pairings with sufficient evidence.

+To count, use the command `umis tagcount`.
+This requires a SAM or BAM file as input.

+By default, the read name will be used to cell barcodes and UMI sequences.
+Optionally, when using the `--parse_tags` option, the `CR` and `UM` bam tags will be used to extract the cell barcode and UMI, respectively.

 ## kallisto
 The quantitation used in `umis` handles reads that could come from multiple